johans-work/berserk/README.md

 Lesson one: **"Being told what to do is easy.
 Choice is what's hard."**

 But don't damn your freedom.
-It's what ensures you'll get to a better place.
+It's what ensures you'll get to a better place!

 # A Few Misconceptions